The art of the CFO relationship

 CFOs also really don’t like surprises; it’s just not in their DNA.
 So, working closely with them on things like the risk and issue log, compliance requirements, DR & BCP and engaging them early with project costs and associated benefits will all help your CFO recognise the value of having you as a peer.
 Considering them a back-route to the CEO is also a good plan and I’ve had many successes by engaging with the CFO and getting their views on what the CEO might think prior to going and chatting with the CEO.

 On top of that, you can help your CFO and their department by making sure their systems are integrated sooner rather than later.
 They are intimately aware of their costs, and they often feel the need to show other departments that they too can keep their costs down.
-Helping them remove inefficient process, drive effective working and automation can all help the Finance team do more with less and help improve the relationship with the CFO.
+Helping them retire inefficient process, drive effective working and automation can all help the Finance team do more with less and help improve the relationship with the CFO.
 At the outset I talked about following the data and here you can help the CFO too by working towards single sources of truth for data, removing manual wrangling and providing them with the ability to understand their numbers quickly and easily; a daily dashboard on the state of the business goes down a treat, so I’ve found.

 Above all, we need to recognise that until recently CFOs probably saw the IT Leader as someone who was their subordinate, more interested in the boxes and wires than the commercial side of the business.
 That’s rapidly changing and so we need to recognise that it can be difficult for senior leaders when others are becoming peers rather than subordinates to be managed and controlled.
 So, in addition to providing IT-orientated support to Finance, we also need to keep our antennae up and our emotional intelligence going at full tilt to ensure we avoid unforeseen pitfalls.
 Our CFOs should realise that whatever they’ve lost in terms of control is more than made up for by the advantages of having us as their peer.